 Hospice House Campaign

-Mission House is designed for patients in the last weeks of life who need intensive, round-the-clock symptom management that cannot be provided at home.
+After months of renovations, we opened the doors to Mission House Woodside in October 2018.
+Like our San Mateo hospice house, the house in Redwood City offers a peaceful, homelike place for patients in the last weeks of life who need intensive, round-the-clock symptom management that cannot be provided at home.
 The house also offers a safety net for terminally ill patients whose caregivers need a few days of respite.

-We are now asking everyone in the community to join us in supporting our Hospice House Campaign.
-Together, we can raise the remaining $1.3 million necessary to give patients the gift of compassionate end-of-life care at Mission House – and support for the entire family.
+We are asking everyone in the community to join us in supporting our Woodside Hospice House Campaign.
+Together, we can raise the remaining $2 million necessary to give patients the gift of compassionate end-of-life care at the Woodside hospice house – and support for the entire family.